1. Jainism was founded by__________.

 Explanation: Western India is their stronghold.

-99. Jainism’s enduring legacy in Indian culture is:
+99. Jainism’s enduring legacy in Indian culture is__________.

 A) Ahimsa, ethical conduct, rich literature, and artistic heritage